Rockhopper-Studios/GuitarPro-to-Midi-ImmerRock/README.md

 GuitarPro-to-Midi is a cross-platform command line application for converting GuitarPro files to MIDI files.

+# ImmerRock

+ImmerRock is a XR application to play Guitar.
+This repo Modifies GuitarPro-To-Midi to parse the tabs into a format ImmerRock can understand.

+MOST STABLE WITH GP5

+KNOWN ISSUES
+- Harmonics are not supported, remove them from your tabs before exporting.
+-

 ## Features

 - Reading GuitarPro 3 - 5 Files (based on the open python pyGuitarPro project)